Siikakala/random_powershell/MQTT/README.md

   * Prevents audio automations
   * Also requires to kill the whole process, with it's pane/console window to get working again - maybe there's a other possibilities to handle it?
 * Harmonize data payload structures - voicemeeter returns data in different form than what it receives.
 * Thread heartbeat?
-Threads hug sometimes it seems.
+Threads hung sometimes it seems.